asianswagstorm/SOEN487_Project/api_description.md

 ## Technical Microservice Description:
 #### 1. Resource Gathering Server
-- This microservice responds to HTTP requests describing a date and location.
+- This microservice responds to HTTP requests describing a date.
 Given these parameters predetermined 3rd party APIs will be queried to generate a list of interesting information.
 Authenticated requests will signal to the service that the request was made by the caching system.

 | Request | Response                       | Description                                      |
 |-------------|---------------------------|--------------------------------------------------|